 If you cannot allow the dog to live in the house during these cold seasons, then the other solution is to insulate its space.
 Primarily, when building it, raise it from the ground.
 You could place some wood planks, which prevent water from getting into the chamber if it rains.

 Another way is to ensure that you seal every space in it.
 For instance, locate holes and seal them appropriately.
 It would also be appropriate to redo the roof.
 Add protective membrane that keeps the wind from getting through it-also the rain.
+This dog house can be also used as chinchilla cage.

 Move the house